Background Reference Documents

 These tools are all free and are regularly updated.
 Several are available in multiple languages.

-- IHMOD_2_0 is an Excel-based mathematical modeling spreadsheet used for estimating occupational exposure.
-It gives the user the choice between running the model in deterministic (point value parameters) or in Monte Carlo Simulation mode, with choices of distributions of parameter values directly in Excel with no other software needed.
-A IHMOD_2_0_Support_File is also available.
-It includes useful information about IH Mod 2.0, and a spreadsheet tab to estimate liquid spill pool generation rates via the Hummel-Fehrenbacher equation, a units of measure conversion tool, examples of generation rate estimation, a “Bootstrap” procedure tool, a summary of approaches to estimate ALPHA for the exponentially decreasing emission rate models, and links to other resources.
+- IHMOD_2_0© is an Excel-based mathematical modelling spreadsheet similar to the previous IH Mod.
+1.0 which is now obsolete.
+IH Mod 2.0© gives the user the choice between running the model in deterministic (point value parameters as was in IH Mod 1.0) or in Monte Carlo Simulation mode, with choices of distributions of parameter values right in MS Excel with no other software needed.
+An IHMOD_2_0_Support_File is also available.
+It includes useful information about IH Mod 2.0©, and a spreadsheet tab to estimate liquid spill pool generation rates via the Hummel-Fehrenbacher equation, a units of measure conversion tool, examples of generation rate estimation, a “Bootstrap” procedure tool, a summary of approaches to estimate ALPHA for the exponentially decreasing emission rate models, and some links to other resources.
 Please note that the support file is evolving and will be updated periodically with new information.
 Check back here for updates.

-- IHSkinPerm is an Excel application for estimating dermal absorption.
-Basic knowledge of Excel is all that is needed.
-IH SkinPerm is a work product of the AIHA Exposure Assessment Strategies Committee and the Dermal Project Team in collaboration with Wil ten Berg, author of the original SkinPerm model.
-Although various parameters and data outputs have been explained or defined in IH SkinPerm through comments tagged on individual fields, users are encouraged to read Chapter 13 of the Mathematical Models for Estimating Occupational Exposure to Chemicals, 2nd edition, AIHA Press.
+- IHSkinPerm© is an Excel application for estimating dermal absorption.
+Basic knowledge of Excel is all that is needed to operate IH SkinPerm©.
+IH SkinPerm© is a work product of the AIHA Exposure Assessment Strategies Committee (EASC) and the Dermal Project Team (DPT) in collaboration with Wil ten Berg, author of the original SkinPerm model.
+Although various parameters and data outputs have been explained or defined in IH SkinPerm through comments tagged on individual fields, users are encouraged to read Chapter 13 of the Mathematical Models for Estimating Occupational Exposure to Chemicals, 2nd edition, AIHA Press, 2009, C. Keil Editor.
 This is a useful reference for understanding the science and terminology associated with skin permeation.
 Refer to the Help Manual for any questions.

 Apps and digital tools from NIOSH